Walter Reed recognizes nursing team members with DAISY Awards

 |0

-This work, Walter Reed recognizes nursing team members with DAISY Awards [Image 4 of 4], by Bernard Little, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Walter Reed recognizes nursing team members with DAISY Awards, by Bernard Little, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.